-99. The EOC commissions various research studies and baseline surveys to examine why discrimination takes place, the overall attitudes and perceptions of equal opportunities within the community.
+98. The EOC commissions various research studies and baseline surveys to examine why discrimination takes place, the overall attitudes and perceptions of equal opportunities within the community.
 The research studies will help the EOC to develop its strategy, monitor the attitude change and provide benchmarks for future studies.

-6. Review of relevant legislation and issuing codes of practice and guidelines
+(v) Review of relevant legislation and issuing codes of practice and guidelines

-100. The EOC keeps under review the anti-discrimination ordinances and submit proposals for amendments to the Government as it thinks fit.
+99. The EOC keeps under review the anti-discrimination ordinances and submits proposals for amendments to the HKSAR Government as it thinks fit.
 It also issues codes of practice under the ordinances and other guidelines.
 The Codes of Practice on Employment are issued to assist employers and employees in understanding their responsibilities under the ordinances and to provide practical guidelines to management on procedures and practices that can help prevent discrimination and other unlawful acts in the workplace.

-101. Copies of the codes of practice under the four ordinances as well as a series of other publications explaining the provisions of the ordinances are available at the EOC office and its website.
-The EOC website also provides up-to-date information on equal opportunities issues in Hong Kong and around the world.
+100. Copies of the codes of practice under the four ordinances as well as a series of other publications explaining the provisions of the ordinances are available at the EOC office and its website.
+The EOC website also provides up-to-date information on equal opportunities issues in the HKSAR and international developments and trends.

-(a) Administrative measures on promotion of non-discrimination and equality
+(b) Promotion of non-discrimination and equality